gchartier/Compendia/README.md

 ![Vercel](http://therealsujitk-vercel-badge.vercel.app/?app=compendia)

+## Compendia Has Been Taken Offline. 😥
+Unfortunately, the source of data was trash and even though the process of obtaining the comic releases was automatic, the data wasn't good enough to throw in the DB without a manual review.
+For a while, I had enough motivation to keep it up but life comes at ya fast and I found myself no longer having the time and energy to stay on top of it.
+I'm so glad I made this because I learned a ton and it was a necessary selling point to get me a job in web development.
+Compendia will live on forever in my heart. ❤️❤️‍🔥💥📚📖

 ## About

 Compendia is a full-stack open-source comic book collecting web application where you can explore the world of new comic book releases, track your pull list, and organize your collection.
 If you're a comic reader, check it out [here](https://mycompendia.com)!